What Are Solar Panels And How Do They Work?

 - Can you install solar on any type of roof?

 Our contractors have installed on many different types of roofs, and there are very few limitations with our team.
+The main thing is that the mounting hardware will vary depending on material and panels used.

 - How many solar panels do I need?